ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ![Discord activated](/img/teamspeak02.png)

-Your Teamspeak desktop client will open and you will be connected to the alliance Teamspeak server.
-You should now see your main character with our alliance tag like shown in this screen shot:
+Your Teamspeak desktop client will open and you will be connected to the Teamspeak server.
+You should now see your main character with our corporation tag like shown in this screen shot:

 ![Teamspeak started](/img/teamspeak03.png)

 ### Receive roles
 {:.no_toc}

-Finally, go back to the Alliance Auth web page on your browser and click on **Continue** like shown below:
+Finally, go back to the RABIS Auth web page on your browser and click on **Continue** like shown below:

 ![Discord activated](/img/teamspeak04.png)